-b.
-Proposed Motion to Enter Closed Session
+12. Enter Closed Session

-ii.
 Motion: Pursuant to §2.2-3711(A) (16) COV, I MOVE the Board begin CLOSED session to discuss and consider medical and mental health records; and pursuant to §2.2-3711(A)(8) COV to consult with legal counsel regarding specific legal matters requiring the provision of legal advice by such counsel.

-12. Enter Open Session and Certify Discussion was Limited to Medical and Mental Health Records a.
-Proposed Motion to Enter Open Session i.
+13. Enter Open Session and Certify Discussion was Limited to Medical and Mental Health Records.

 Motion: I MOVE the Board reconvene OPEN session and members certify that during the closed session, the Board limited its discussion to matters lawfully exempt from the public meeting requirements as identified in the closed session motion.
 If a member cannot so certify, I ask they state the reason specifically on the record and the recorder take role.